 To acquire knowledge about the problems of human relations.

-To create the second line of defence in the organization so as to meet the emergencies.
+To create the second line of defense in the organization so as to meet the emergencies.

 To broaden the outlook of the various levels of management especially top management regarding their role, position and responsibilities.